Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Introduction

 A natural question to ask is how the features of this spectrum change by increasing orders in perturbation theory.
 However, going beyond leading-order in the calculation of this rate is a formidable task.
 As it is well known, the perturbative expansion in thermal field theory exhibits many complications which require performing different types of resummations (see~\cite{Ghiglieri:2020dpq} for a recent review).
 Nevertheless, the next-to-leading order analysis for a similar process (the thermal emission rate of photons by a QCD plasma) has been performed in~\cite{Ghiglieri:2013gia}.
-The analysis of that photon rate indicates that even for large values of the strong coupling constant, the main qualitative and quantitative features of the leading order calculation remain the same at next-to-leading order.
+The analysis of that photon rate indicates that even for large values of the strong coupling constant, the main qualitative and quantitative features of the leading-order calculation remain the same at next-to-leading order.
 It would be interesting to complete the analysis for this channel.

 A complementary way to assess the effect that matter interactions have on the production of GW is to study how much the spectrum changes when varying the magnitude of the coupling constant.
-A particular interesting regime is the large coupling limit, when interaction among the plasma constituents make them lose their individual identity and the thermal excitations of the plasma cannot be described by quasi-particles.
+A particularly interesting regime is the large coupling limit, when interactions among the plasma constituents make them lose their individual identity and the thermal excitations of the plasma cannot be described by quasi-particles.
 To perform such analysis we need to compute the emission rate by other means than perturbation theory.
-While we do not expect to find such regime within the SM, some of its extensions, for example composite models (see~\cite{Cacciapaglia:2020kgq} for a review) may possess a strongly coupled phase.
+While we do not expect to find such regime within the SM, some of its extensions, for example composite models (see~\cite{Cacciapaglia:2020kgq} for a review) may possess a strongly-coupled phase.

-While the strong coupling limit is challenging in general, there is an interacting gauge theory, $\N=4$ super-symmetric Yang Mills (SYM), for which we can access this regime.
-Since this theory is conformal, the t'Hoft coupling $\lambda=g^2 N_c$ does not run and becomes a parameter of the theory which we can choose.
-In the large $\lambda$ limit, the so-called gauge/gravity duality~\cite{Maldacena:1997re} provides us with an alternative tool which allows us to address dynamical questions in the large number of colors $N_c\rightarrow\infty $, large t'Hoft coupling $\lambda \rightarrow \infty $ limits.
+While the strong coupling limit is challenging in general, there is an interacting gauge theory, $\N=4$ supersymmetric Yang Mills (SYM), for which we can access this regime.
+Since this theory is conformal, the 't Hooft coupling $\lambda\equiv g^2 N_c$ does not run and becomes a parameter of the theory which we can choose.
+In the large $\lambda$ limit, the so-called gauge/gravity duality~\cite{Maldacena:1997re} provides us with an alternative tool which allows us to address dynamical questions in the large number of colors $N_c\rightarrow\infty $, large 't Hooft coupling $\lambda \rightarrow \infty $ limits.